-We love vintage bedrooms ideas because when it comes to creating a vintage bedroom scheme there's no right or wrong or one-size-fits-all plus.
+Looking for vintage bedroom ideas?
 With centuries of design history from which to draw, it can be daunting to know where to start, so we've gathered plenty of inspiration and tips to give you a hand.
+Although really, it's all about experimenting- there's no one-size-fits-all or right or wrong way.

-Whether you're decorating a period home and seeking to complement its aged features, or have a new home and simply love the vintage look, these ideas are guaranteed to make you want to start that Pinterest board or pull out the sketch book and begin planning your new room.
+So whether you're decorating a period home and seeking to complement its aged features, or have a new home and simply love the vintage look, these ideas are guaranteed to make you want to start that Pinterest board or pull out the sketchbook and begin planning your new room.

 1. Create period drama with a Parisian look

-With its elaborate Toile de Jouy upholstered headboard, opulent chandelier, swag pelmet curtains, antique French dressing table and chaise longue, and not to mention classical busts on pedestals, this bedroom has all the hallmarks of a luxurious period scheme.
-If you're lucky enough to own a stunning four storey Victorian townhouse in Kensington then what better way to do it justice?
+With its elaborate Toile de Jouy upholstered headboard, opulent chandelier, swag pelmet curtains, antique French dressing table and chaise longue, and not to mention classical busts on pedestals, this is the epitome of a vintage bedroom.

 2. Embrace an Arts & Crafts theme with Morris prints

-Referred to as the Godfather of the Arts & Crafts Movement, William Morris sought to celebrate the beauty of the natural world through hundreds of stylised flora and fauna prints created under the company Morris & Co.
+Referred to as the Godfather of the Arts & Crafts Movement, William Morris sought to celebrate the beauty of the natural world through hundreds of stylized flora and fauna prints created under the company Morris & Co (opens in new tab).
 Used mainly across fabrics and wallpapers, his prints can still be bought today, alongside new designs such as this Wilhelmina Weave fabric inspired by the embroideries of his Daughter May Morris.

-Love the Arts & Crafts look, we have plenty more decorating ideas to browse.
+Love this look?
+We have plenty more Arts & Crafts ideas to browse.

-3. Use tea-stained vintage florals for a quintessential cottage look
+3. Use tea-stained vintage florals for a cottage look

 If a traditional cottage look is what you're after then you can never have too many florals.
 Don't be afraid to use them across walls, quilts and curtains, even in small rooms – it all adds to the quirky charm.
-With its aged effect, Sanderson's Reminiscence wallpaper, pictured below in this Welsh cottage, would make a brilliant choice.
+With its aged effect, a floral wallpaper similar to one pictured below in this English cottage, would make a brilliant choice.

 Swedish wallpaper brand Boråstapeter (opens in new tab) have a huge archive of florals with a distinct Scandi feel, with some inspired by vintage originals.
 A retro cane bed will enhance the Scandinavian look; the original Swedish stove on the other hand might be harder to come by!